Tautological systems, homogeneous spaces and the holonomic rank problem: Representation theoretic criterion

 where $q\colon G\to G/P$ is the quotient map.
 Since $L_{\lambda,P}$ is $G$-equivariant, there is a $G$-equivariant structure on $\mathscr{L}_{\lambda,P}$.
 Although we won't need to know this structure explicitly, it may help the reader to note that the induced action of $G$ on $\Gamma(G/P, \mathscr{L}_{\lambda,P})$ is given by

 There are many proofs of the following theorem throughout the literature.
 It is often stated and proved only for $P=B$.
-However, it was originally proven for all parabolic subgroups, e.g.~in \cite{Ser54} or \cite[Cor.~to Th.~V]{Bot57}.
+However, it was originally proven for all parabolic subgroups, e.g.~in \cite{Ser54} or \cite[Cor.~to Th.~V]{Bot57}. \begin{thm}[Borel--Weil] If $-\lambda$ is a dominant weight which is extendable to the parabolic subgroup $P$, then $\Gamma(G/P,\mathscr{L}_{\lambda, P})^\vee$ is the irreducible representation of $G$ with highest weight $-\lambda$. \end{thm}